ashkan-nasirzadeh/handyJS/README.md

-# handJS - some missing but very useful functions of javascript
+# handyJS - some missing but very useful functions of javascript

 ## **<span style="color:red">this project is under development yet</span>**